kmcroft13/traverse-box-items/README.md

 ## Item Traversal ##
 Out of the box this script will simply traverse all files, folders, and web links (ie. bookmarks) for all users in a Box instance.
 It will start by getting all users in the Box instance and then it will impersonnate each user to get the items they own.
 It will log all items to an audit CSV file for review.

+### Traversal with Metadata ###
+If a metadata template is included in the config `boxItemFields` option (see [Config File](https://github.com/kmcroft13/traverse-box-items#config-file)) it will automatically be included with the Box item object during traversal.
+Corresponding metadata instance values on a particular item will be automatically be logged to the Audit Log CSV (if the `auditTraversal` config option is enabled).
+All metadata instance properties are flattened and normalized for you, and available on applicable Box items under the `metadata` item object key.

+To enable metadata traversal, an additional value should be added in config `boxItemFields` comma-separated list in the form of "metadata.enterprise.{{templateKey}}", where {{templateKey}} is the key (not display name) of the metadata template you want to include in traversal results.
+For exmaple, to include traversal results for Box items which may have a metadata instance with template "sampleTemplate" applied the corresponding value to be added to config option `boxItemFields` would be `metadata.enterprise.sampleTemplate`.

 ## User Cache and Task Queue ##
 This script implements an `userCache` object which contains a Box user object, Box API client, and user-specific task queue for every in scope user that the script will process.
 Each object entry's key is defined by the Box user ID for which it represents, and every function is designed to use the relevant user context (Box API client) and tasks queue based on a user ID passed to that function.